Rajpratik71/volatility-wiki/Android.md

     $ cd ~/android-sdk/platform-tools
     $ ./adb pull /proc/config.gz

-Once you have config.gz, decompress it, and copy it to your ~/android-source directory as ".config".
-Alternately, if you're working with the Goldfish Emulator, there's a pre-existing config you can use located at ~/android-source/arch/arm/configs/goldfish_armv7_deconfig.
+Once you have config.gz, decompress it, and copy it to your `~/android-source` directory as "`.config`".
+Alternately, if you're working with the Goldfish Emulator, there's a pre-existing config you can use located at `~/android-source/arch/arm/configs/goldfish_armv7_deconfig`.

 	$ make goldfish_armv7_defconfig
 	........